rebeccajohnson88/PPOL564_datascience1_fall22/_sources/docs/software_setup.md

 - **Questions on problem sets**: we will be using Slack for you to pose questions to the TAs outside of office hours.
 You can join the Slack using your @georgetown.edu email at this link: [Slack link](https://join.slack.com/t/ppol564datasc-sgo8936/shared_invite/zt-1e22ol7s6-_HQgOhIi6HpNo4x3JUo_Fw)

-- **Locally-installed python (for shorthand: local python)**: eventually, you'll leave the course and Dartmouth and need to know how to use Python locally.
-So in addition to jhub, I'm asking you to install the necessary software to run things locally: Python 3.8+ via the Anaconda distribution system
+- **Python**: this is the primary programming language we will be using; see installation instructions below.

 - **Terminal/terminal emulator**: mainly for interfacing with Git/GitHub.
 See instructions below for installation.

 - **Git/GitHub**: one of the course goals is to get you more familiar with using Git/GitHub for version control.
 Instructions are below and we'll have an in-class activity where you create your own repo and add me as a collaborator.

 - **LaTeX/Overleaf**: we'll be using the LaTeX typesetting software to (1) integrate writing and formulae, (2) more cleanly integrate figures into writeups.
-We'll be interacting with LaTeX through Overleaf, so please create an account at this link (can link to your Dartmouth email or general gmail/email if you want access over time): [https://www.overleaf.com/learn/how-to/Can_I_try_Overleaf_without_signing_up%3F](https://www.overleaf.com/learn/how-to/Can_I_try_Overleaf_without_signing_up%3F).
+We'll be interacting with LaTeX through Overleaf, so please create an account at this link (can link to your Georgetown email or general gmail/email if you want access over time): [https://www.overleaf.com/learn/how-to/Can_I_try_Overleaf_without_signing_up%3F](https://www.overleaf.com/learn/how-to/Can_I_try_Overleaf_without_signing_up%3F).

 We won't be using a non-online LaTeX editor, but you can find information on installing those by googling "how to install LaTeX" and some popular editors include TeXworks and LaTeXiT.